capistrano/sshkit/README.md

 you need to call methods the appropriate API depending on the channel type.
 One approach is to detect the presence of the API methods you need - eg `channel.respond_to?(:send_data) # Net::SSH channel` and `channel.respond_to?(:write) # IO`.
-See the `MappingInteractionHandler` for an example of this.
+See the `SSHKit::MappingInteractionHandler` for an example of this.

 ## Output Handling